 New Seizing Life Episode

-A new CURE Epilepsy Discovery published on Thursday, October 20.
-This Discovery focuses on new SUDEP findings thanks to research funded by CURE Epilepsy.
+A CURE Epilepsy Discovery that focuses on new SUDEP findings thanks to research funded by CURE Epilepsy.